dameesta/Test_Rep/README.md

 # Test_Rep
-This is Githab Test Repository (GTR)
+This is GitHub Test Repository (GTR)